 "It's not uncommon to have it going very slowly through there," he said.
 "We've had to live with some merger problems, but (most accidents) have been fender-benders."

 Maj.
 Lindsey cited the Rte.
 193 exit in Greenbelt as one of the more dangerous along the parkway.

 "To get off at 193 safely (going north)," he said, "you almost have to stay in the right lane."
 The trouble is that, in doing that, a motorist can be whipsawed by slow-moving traffic entering or leaving the Beltway.
 The Beltway interchanges are only 400 yards south of the Rte.
 193 interchanges.

 Another longstanding hazard is the northbound Riverdale Road exit in Hyattsville.

 Not only is there no deceleration lane, but traffic leaving the B-W meets a red light only 150 yards down the exit ramp.
-As a result, especially at rush hour, cars waiting to get through the light stack up and spill bak onto the right lane of the parkway itself.
+As a result, especially at rush hour, cars waiting to get through the light stack up and spill back onto the right lane of the parkway itself.

-EVen the repaving is only temporary.
+Even the repaving is only temporary.
 SHA officials say it will begin to crumble in five years.
 And despite new signs and some fresh paint, the B-W's safety features remain vastly inferior to those of any other high-speed road in the Washington area.

 A 1976 study by Systems Design Concepts Inc. of Washington boiled the issue down to six choices.
 They ranged from leaving the road as it is, to creating a highway of eight lanes all the way from Monroe Street in downtown Baltimore to the junction of U.S. 50, Kenilworth Avenue, New York Avenue and the parkway in Cheverly.